tesujimath/beancount-parser-lima/README.md

 ## Roadmap

-- create Python bindings, so that this could be a drop-in replacement for the existing Beancount parser (which is not to say it ever will become that!)
+- create Python bindings, so that this could be a drop-in replacement for the existing Beancount parser (which is not to say it will necessarily become that!)

-- improve API in the light of experience, i.e. when it gets some use ;-)
+- improve API in the light of experience, i.e. when it gets some use 😅

 - address mistakes, misunderstandings, and edge-cases in the initial implementation as they are discovered